bernard-lin/glamorous-website/pages/getting-started/content/guide.md

 # Titles

 Let's start by making the headings on this page look nice.
-With `glamorous`, instead of the normal CSS syntax you maybe familiar with, we regular JavaScript objects.
+With `glamorous`, instead of the normal CSS syntax you maybe familiar with, we work with regular JavaScript objects.

 Change the `Heading` to this: